xvzc/SpoofDPI/README.md

         enable system-wide proxy (default true) -timeout int
-        timeout in milliseconds; no timeout when not given -v    print spoof-dpi's version; this may contain some other relevant information -window-size int
+        timeout in milliseconds; no timeout when not given -v    print spoofdpi's version; this may contain some other relevant information -window-size int
         chunk size, in number of bytes, for fragmented client hello, try lower values if the default value doesn't bypass the DPI;